-At Kensington, almost all of our children have English as an additional language.
-Many have spoken English since birth and are highly proficient but we also have lots of children who arrive at the school with no English.
+At Kensington, almost all of our children speak English proficiently alongside their home language but some children who arrive at the school may require additional support with English.

 Rise and Shine